 Muscle stress is vital for strength building as it induces micro-tears in your muscle fibers.
 As your body repairs these tears, your muscles become stronger.
 As a rule of thumb, beginners should aim for one to two total-body strength sessions per week, while more advanced individuals can manage three to four sessions.

 Resistance training, also called strength training, is your best ally if your goal is to build muscle and increase strength.
 Beginners can start in a gym setting, gradually adding resistance with more weights as strength improves.
-To maximize results and optimize time, incorporate compound exercises like squats and deadlifts into your workouts.
-These exercises target multiple areas simultaneously and require more energy than isolated movements.
+To get the best results from your workouts and make the most of your time, include exercises like squats and trap bar deadlifts.
+These exercises work multiple parts of your body at the same time and use more energy than exercises that focus on just one area.
+This means you can achieve more with fewer exercises, making your workouts more efficient.

 2. Lack of a Consistent Workout Plan